Gentry

 The Story

-The five piece Gentry had been one of the
+band, The Gentry, had been one of the

-best known groups on the Dublin beat scene for several years and in
+best known groups on the Dublin beat scene for several years when in

 May 1968, they actually tried to change their name to The Nobility, but